ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

   - Table header can be seen as fixed (sticky) when scrolling
   - new advanced filter operator - not equal to a column
 - Management / Changes - Speed up of the table for snapshot selection
-- Juniper Junos Description for interfaces is now available in NIMPEE.
+- Juniper JunOS Description for interfaces is now available in NIMPEE.
-- Juniper Junos added MAC address for logical interfaces.
+- Juniper JunOS added MAC address for logical interfaces.
-- Juniper Junos Fixed parsing of routing table with MPLS records
+- Juniper JunOS Fixed parsing of routing table with MPLS records
-- Juniper Junos show ethernet-switching interfaces changed to an interface for compatibility with newer platforms
+- Juniper JunOS show ethernet-switching interfaces changed to an interface for compatibility with newer platforms
-- Juniper Junos Updated routing engine schema for EX3400
+- Juniper JunOS Updated routing engine schema for EX3400
 - Cisco - Secured Access ports - fixed parsing for ports with MAB only clients, changed command for IOS c2960c405
 - Cisco WLC - fixed getting of hostname for HA cluster